paulwarren/nzde/dict/P/README.md

 <b>1</b> n.
 New Zealand
 > aka Pig Island

 ## Pigeon Park

 n. a reserve in Wellington (?also Auckland)

 ## Pigroot

-n. (the Pigroot) the inland road (State Highway 85) from Palmerston, north of Dunedin, into Central Otago, originally a trail followed by 19th-century goldminers. [probably from the presence of wild pigs in the area](See -)
+n. (the Pigroot) the inland road (State Highway 85) from Palmerston, north of Dunedin, into Central Otago, originally a trail followed by 19th-century goldminers. [probably from the presence of wild pigs in the area] (See -)
 > 1889 cit. l.c. a kind of hill, cf. hogback

 ## Pikikiruna schist

 n.
 Geol. definition